 Common materials for air dry clay armatures include:

-- Wire – almost always
+- Wire – almost always used, read more about wire for armatures

 - Super glue – self explanatory

-- Epoxy clay – best permanent holder of anything (I use brands such as Apoxie Sculpt or Milliput)
+- Epoxy clay – the best permanent holder of anything (I use brands such as Apoxie Sculpt or Milliput)

 - Aluminium foil - for bulking out the figure once the armature is complete